 - a trip to the cinema

 - an activity at home

 Find out who they want to invite

 One of the friends may have a reputation for drinking, drugs or making trouble.
 If so, do not be afraid to say 'no' to them.

 Check for guests bringing alcohol

-If alcohol is not allowed at your child's party, make sure their friends don’t bring it into the house.
+If alcohol is not allowed at your child's party, make sure their friends do not bring it into the house.
 Greet the guests at the door and look out for people bringing bags or rucksacks.